dsubject/my-gatsby-portfolio/src/markdown-pages/nft-journey.md

 ---
 slug: "/blog/what-is-an-nft"
 date: "2022-02-15"
-title: "NFTs Explained: My Journey into the Crypto World"
+title: "NFTs Explained: Buying my First NFT"
+tags: ["NFT", "crypto", "depression", "mental health", "Web 3.0"]
 ---

 <i>*Before you read this post, I want to point out something very important to me.
 I am completely aware of the negative impact cryptocurrencies and NFTs have on the environment.
 I am a software developer that advocates for a greener web, so I realize this post might seem hypocritical.
 However, I am not the only dev aware of this.
 There are big changes coming to the blockchain space as we see cryptocurrencies adopting proof of stake — a change that is predicted to reduce cryptos' carbon impact by up to 90%.
 NFT artists are also demanding more sustainability, which will lead to bigger changes.
 I will follow up this precursor with a post eventually, but please bare with me.</i>